Sires' Produce Stakes (SAJC)

 The Sires' Produce Stakes is a South Australian Jockey Club Group 3 Thoroughbred horse race for horses aged two years old, at set weights, over a distance of 1400 metres at Morphettville Racecourse, Adelaide, Australia.
-Total prizemoney is $127,250.

 History

 The inaugural race was won by the filly Norwich, who won her sixth two-year-old race in 1945 in this race at the starting odds of 1/6on.